bgrewell/dtac-agent/README.md

         # This is where we hold our message string and we give it a defualt value (which will be overwritten if we get a confguration from the DTAC Agent at load time with the message value)
         self.message = "this is the default message which can be overridden by dtac"

-    # This helper function is not needed, it is only used if you want to override the path to your plugin.
-By default,
+    # The `root_path` helper function is optional and allows you to customize the path to your plugin.
-    # the path will be the plugin filename without the extension.
-In this case it would be 'example' so methods exposed
-    # by this plugin would have the path 'example/<method_name>' such as 'example/message'.
-If you wanted to change that
+    # By default, the path is derived from the plugin's filename, excluding its extension.
+    # For this plugin, the default path would be 'example', leading to endpoint paths like 'example/<method_name>', e.g., 'example/message'.
-    # to something else you could do so by declaring this method here.
+    # If you wish to use a different root path, you can override it by implementing this method.
-    # For example in the REST API protocol would expose this then as 'http(s)://<host>:<port>/<plugins_root>/example/message'
+    # For instance, using the REST API protocol, a custom path would be exposed as 'http(s)://<host>:<port>/<plugins_root>/example/message'.
     #
+    # Uncomment and modify the following method to customize the plugin's root path:
-    #def root_path(self) -> str:
+    # def root_path(self) -> str:
-        #return "example"
+    #     return "custom_path"  # Replace 'custom_path' with your desired root path

-    # register is a function that must be in all plugins with this signature.
-It is used to set up the handlers that the
+    # The `register` function is essential in all plugins and should adhere to this signature.
+    # It's responsible for setting up the handlers that the plugin will support.
-    # plugin will support.
-In this case it is a single handler called message that returns the message attribute for
+    # In this example, there's a single handler named 'message' that returns the 'message' attribute of this class.
-    # this class.
     def register(self, params) -> list[PluginEndpoint]:
-        # The params objects will pass through the configuration blob from the main DTAC Agent configuration file that was
+        # The `params` object includes configuration data from the DTAC Agent's main configuration file.
-        # mentioned above.
-In the case of our example we will check to see if the configuration has been passed and if it
+        # Here, we check if the configuration is provided and, if so, load it to set the internal 'message' attribute
-        # has we will load it and set our internal message to the message value from the configuration.
+        # according to the 'message' value from the configuration.
-        if not params["config"] is None:
+        if params["config"] is not None:
             config = self.load_config(params["config"], ExamplePluginConfig)
             self.message = config.message

-        # default_secure is passed in by the DTAC Agent and is a boolean that tells the plugin if it should use
+        # `default_secure` is a flag provided by the DTAC Agent indicating whether to use authenticated endpoints by default.
-        # authenticated endpoints by default.
-The recommendation here is to always use this default value unless you
+        # The general recommendation is to adhere to this default unless there's a specific need for unauthenticated endpoints.
-        # specifically have endpoints that you want available without authentication.
-If you absolutely want endpoints
-        # to require authentication you could set the uses_auth field of them hardcoded to True however this is not
+        # Although you can force authentication by setting `uses_auth` to True for each endpoint, doing so might conflict
-        # recommended as there may be reasons the DTAC Agent administrator has default_secure set to false and manually
+        # with the DTAC Agent administrator's settings if `default_secure` is set to false.
-        # hard coding them to True would break that.
         default_secure = True
-        if not params["default_secure"] is None:
+        if params["default_secure"] is not None:
             default_secure = params["default_secure"]

-        # Endpoints is a list of the endpoints that we support in the plugin.
+        # `endpoints` is a list of supported endpoints in the plugin.
-        # In this example it is just a single read endpoint that returns a message from the plugin.
+        # This example includes a single 'read' endpoint that returns a message.
-        # The supported actions are 'read', 'write', 'create' and 'delete'.
-In the case of REST these map to the HTTP
-        # methods GET, POST, PUT and DELETE respectively.
+        # The actions 'read', 'write', 'create', and 'delete' correspond to the HTTP methods GET, POST, PUT, and DELETE, respectively.
         endpoints = []

         # Create an endpoint for a 'read' request to example/message
         message_endpoint = PluginEndpoint(
-            function=self.print_message,  # function is the function that will be called when this endpoint is hit path="message",               # path is the path that will be appended to the root_path to create the full path for this endpoint action="read",                # action is the action that this endpoint will be registered as.
+            function=self.print_message,        # function is the function that will be called when this endpoint is hit path="message",                     # path is the path that will be appended to the root_path to create the full path for this endpoint action=EndpointAction.ActionRead,   # action is the action that this endpoint will be registered as.
 This is used to determine what type of request this endpoint will handle uses_auth=default_secure,           # uses_auth is a boolean that determines if this endpoint requires authentication or not. generally it should use default_secure which is a setting passed from the DTAC Agent expected_args=None,                 # expected args should be an object that represents the arguments you expect the client to pass into the endpoint expected_body=None,                 # expected body should represent the body of the request that you expect the client to pass into the endpoint expected_output=None,               # expected output should represent the output that you expect the endpoint to return to the client
         )

         # Add the endpoint to the endpoints collection
         endpoints.append(message_endpoint)

-        # This is just an example of how to use the centralized logging to output log messages through the agent, this
+        # The following line demonstrate how to use centralized logging to output log messages via the agent.
-        # is not required here and is simply here as an example.
-The logging should be available to use anywhere within
+        # Note that this is only an example and not a requirement in this context.
+Centralized logging is accessible
+        # throughout your plugin.
-        # your plugin.
-It is highly recommended to use the LevelFatal level if your plugin encounters an error and is
+        # It's highly recommended to use the LevelFatal log level when your plugin encounters a critical error and
-        # going to exit.
-This ensures that the error is properly captured by the Agent and that the Agent understands
+        # needs to terminate.
+This ensures that the error is properly logged by the Agent, and it's clear that the
-        # that it was fatal and the plugin will be terminating.
+        # error was fatal, indicating the plugin is about to shut down.
         self.log(LoggingLevel.LevelInfo, f"{self.name()} plugin registered", {"endpoint_count": str(len(endpoints))})

         # Return the endpoints collection
         return endpoints

-    # message is an example handler function.
+    # The `print_message` function serves as an example of a handler function.
-    # All handler functions take an InputArgs object as their input and return a ReturnVal object as their output.
+    # Handler functions accept an InputArgs object and return a ReturnVal object.
     def print_message(self, args: InputArgs) -> ReturnVal:
         return ReturnVal(
-            # Add any headers you want returned and added to the clients request.
-Where these actually end up depend on
+            # Specify any response headers to be added to the client's request.
-            # the API protocol in use in the DTAC Agent.
-For example with REST any of the headers here will be added to
+            # The final location of these headers depends on the API protocol used by the DTAC Agent.
-            # the response headers.
+            # For instance, in REST, these headers will be part of the response headers.
-            headers ={},
+            headers={},

-            # Add any parameters you want returned here, these will be passed back to the client in the response.
-As with
+            # Define any parameters to be returned in the response.
+            # These parameters are passed back to the client.
-            # the headers where they end up depends on the API protocol in use in the DTAC Agent.
+            # Similar to headers, their location in the response depends on the DTAC Agent's API protocol.
-            params ={},
+            params={},

-            # 'value' is the value that will be returned to the caller.
-In this case we are returning the message attribute
+            # The 'value' field contains the data returned to the caller.
-            # from the plugin which is either the pre-set value or the value passed in from the DTAC Agent configuration.
+            # Here, it returns the 'message' attribute, which could be a preset value or one from the DTAC Agent configuration.
-            # this can be any serializable type of data such as a string, int, list, dict, etc.
+            # This field can hold any serializable data type, like a string, int, list, dict, etc.
-            value = {"message": self.message},
+            value={"message": self.message},
         )

 def main():
+    # This section initializes and sets up the plugin for execution.
-    # This is where you setup your plugin to be executed.
-When it is placed inside the plugins directory with the correct extension and shebang
+    # When placed in the plugins directory with the appropriate extension and shebang,
-    # the DTAC Agent will find and execute it which will cause this main() method to be executed.
-This will create an instance of the plugin and
+    # the DTAC Agent will detect and run it, triggering this main() method.
+    # The process involves creating an instance of the plugin, registering it with the plugin host,
-    # register it with the plugin host which will relay the connection information back to the DTAC Agent and wait for a connection.
+    # and then waiting for a connection.
+The plugin host communicates the connection details back to the DTAC Agent.

-    plugin = ExamplePlugin() # Get an instantiation of your plugin host = DefaultPluginHost(plugin) # Create a host for your plugin host.serve() # run the host
+    plugin = ExamplePlugin()  # Instantiate your plugin host = DefaultPluginHost(plugin)  # Create a host to manage your plugin host.serve()  # Start the plugin host

-# Press the green button in the gutter to run the script.
 if __name__ == '__main__':
-    # When you run this you should see an output message about how you can't run a plugin directly, and it will exit
+     # Running this script directly will typically result in a message indicating that plugins cannot be run standalone,
+     # followed by an exit.
+This is the expected behavior in normal circumstances.
-    # if for some reason you want to run it without it exiting, for example to debug something you can do so by setting
+     # However, if you wish to run the plugin for debugging purposes without it exiting, set the environment variable
-    # the env variable DTAC_PLUGINS=true which will allow the plugin to run, and you should see output like shown below.
+     # DTAC_PLUGINS=true.
+This allows the plugin to run, and you should see an output similar to:
      # CONNECT{{ExamplePlugin:example:grpc:tcp:127.0.0.1:45985:plug_api_1.0:[enc=aNECin4i6qwaDMDVNRRs2n9wbJ603SdBjlwUUJ2fGNo%3D]}}
-    # which means things are working as expected as this is the output that tells the plugin loader how to talk to your
-    # plugin directly.
+     # This output is a positive indication, as it describes how the plugin loader communicates with your plugin.

-    # IMPORTANT: Make sure you plugin does not use standard out or standard error for anything as that could cause issues
+     # IMPORTANT: Avoid using standard output (stdout) or standard error (stderr) for any purpose within your plugin.
-    # loading the plugin since the plugins output is used to negotiate the connection with the DTAC Agent plugin framework.
+     # The plugin's output is essential for negotiating connections with the DTAC Agent plugin framework, and any
+     # additional output could interfere with this process.
      main()

 ```